CozyPlantlady/Lairhaven/README.md

 Got the sticky navbar working in one line but then its too wide for the narrower devices.
 Solution: Smaller font to smaller screens (1.2rem), change to 1.6rem screen 499px>.

+Using Unicorn Revealer-app to find what port of the page sticks out.
+Using Google Chrome Lighthouse developer tool to check for problems.
+Found dublicate ID "consent".
+Changed outer div ID to "form-consent"